-To some it may seem like you're packing for an extended holiday, but packing a season's worth of clothes and equipment into two bags can be quite a tricky job.
+You might think packing for the season is like preparing for an extended holiday, but squeezing a whole winter's worth of clothes and equipment into two bags can be quite a tricky job.

 Here's a list to get you started - let us know if there's anything that we've missed out!